majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab4.rst

 .. image:: /_static/editupstream1.png
    :width: 400pt

-**Using the Dashboard, Remove one or more upstream servers from the "nginxApp" upstream group**
+**Using the Dashboard, Remove one or more upstream servers from the "nginxApp" upstream group.**

 Perform the same task for the ``nginxApp`` upstream.